Medical Ketogenic Diet Therapy

 Migraines and headache disorders

-Among the most prevalent and debilitating neurological disorders are headaches, and the ketogenic diet has been shown to reduce the frequency and duration of headache episodes as well as the need for medication.
+Among the most prevalent and debilitating neurological disorders are headaches, and the ketogenic diet has been shown to reduce the frequency, duration and severity of headache episodes as well as the need for medication.

 Research is ongoing to assess the role ketogenic diets may play in a range of other neurological disorders including brain tumours, Alzheimer’s, autism and psychiatric disorders.